top of page

 1. Reducing Total Load: The combined burden of infections, toxins, and stress.

-Key Resource Type: Look for practitioners and resources in Functional Medicine and Integrative Lyme Literate MDs (LLMDs) who understand this model.
+Key Resource Type: Work with Wendy and look for practitioners with resources in Functional Medicine and Integrative Lyme Literate MDs (LLMDs) who understand this model.

 Part 2: The Pillars of Holistic Recovery for Lyme & Complex Illness